Deals and holiday packages

 Holidays in Trentino

 Trentino is the ideal destination for sport lovers.
 Surrounded by the Dolomites, it offers a wonderful environment for climbs and hikes, walks and winter sports like skiing.
 The Trentino area occupies the southern part of the autonomous region of Trentino-South Tyrol and the Autonomous Province of Trento.
-This territory is extremely varied, made of high Dolomitic peaks, plains, a mild climate thanks to the presence of Lake Garda, and a rich historical and cultural heritage: an ideal destination to spend your mountain holidays.
+This territory is extremely varied, made of high Dolomitic peaks, plains, a mild climate thanks to the presence of Garda Lake, and a rich historical and cultural heritage: an ideal destination to spend your mountain holidays.

 This mainly mountainous territory is crossed from east to west by imposing mountain groups like Adamello, Presanella, Ortles-Cevedale and Brenta Dolomites.
 On the Bellunese border there are other important groups like Marmolada, Pale di San Martino, Sella, Lagorai and Cima d'Asta, whereas the groups of Sassolungo, Catinaccio, Latemar and Sella divide Trentino from South Tyrol.
 This is a true paradise for sport lovers, who here can practice every kind of outdoor sports.